RadleighSmith/hockley-woods/README.md

 Throughout Development I have tested the site rigorously by using the following devices and aplications:

 * Macbook Pro 13" Safari, - Chrome and Firefox

 * Windows PC (Windows 11) on a 1440p 27" monitor - Chrome, Firefox and edge

-* Ipad Air (5th Gen) - Safari and Chrome
+* iPad Air (5th Gen) - Safari and Chrome

-* Ipad Pro (4th Gen) - Safari and Chrome
+* iPad Pro (4th Gen) - Safari and Chrome

-* Iphone 13 Pro Max - Safari and Chrome
+* iPhone 13 Pro Max - Safari and Chrome

-* Iphone 11 - Safari and Chrome
+* iPhone 11 - Safari and Chrome

 I made use of Google chromes dev tools to allow to me emulate other devices not a my disposal, I also was able to test it in the responsive dimesion in real-time.